Austin Gallery

 Space needed

-~4 in wall clearance when reclined
+Standard clearance when reclined

 Pros

-• Simple manual mechanism — no motor to fail
+• Simple manual mechanism, no motor to fail

 Cons